barsoom/prawn_cocktail/README.md

 end
 ```

-Any loaded module can be used as a helper, as long as its code can be run in the context of a Prawn document.
+Any loaded module can be used as a helper, as long as its methods can run in the context of a Prawn document.

 If you use `PrawnCocktailRails`, you can put modules in `app/documents/helpers`, e.g. `app/documents/helpers/base_document_helper.rb`, and they will be autoloaded.